|

 Pads and Vias

 Again, with downhole PCBs bigger is better with respect to robustness and serviceability, and this applies to pads and vias as well as trace width and spacing.
-Use the biggest pads for through-hole components and for vias as space constraints permit.
-Consider dual vias for dependability (high temperatures and temperature cycling contribute to the likelihood of plated-through hole barrel failure).
-Soldering wires through vias may help prevent failures attributable to plated-through hole barrel failure (silver filled epoxy is sometimes used to fill vias, but this may not be as effective at high temperatures).
-Vias probably should not be tented on downhole PCBs so they are available for testing or soldering wires through for remediation if not done when the board is initially populated.
-As mentioned above, extra caution is needed in silk screen legend placement with bare untented vias to avoid ugly results.
+Use the biggest pads for through-hole components and for vias space constraints permit.
+Consider dual vias for dependability (high temperatures and temperature cycling contribute to the likelihood of plated through hole barrel failure).
+Soldering wires through vias may help prevent failures attributable to plated through hole barrel failure (silver filled epoxy is sometimes used to fill vias, but this may not be as effective at high temperatures).
+Vias probably should not be tented on downhole PCBs so they are available for testing or soldering wires through for remediation if not done when the board is initially populated (tenting is a trade term of art for applying solder mask over vias).
+As mentioned above, extra caution is needed in silk screen label placement with bare vias to avoid ugly results.

 PCB Layout

 Decent downhole PCB layout is labor intensive principally because of the limited space available.
 Typical downhole boards may be only 0.6 to perhaps 1.0 inches wide with 0.75 or 0.8 inches being fairly common.
 Such limited space may necessitate non-intuitive layout solutions, and will usually vex auto-routers.
-As discussed above, it is always wise to avoid vias on downhole PCBs, but doing so may require a little extra effort with respect to component placement and routing (there are situations where vias are unavoidable, of course).
+As discussed above, it is always wise to avoid vias on downhole PCBs, but doing so may require a little extra effort with respect to component placement and routing.
 Always budget adequate time for downhole PCB design; very often, revisiting the board after a brief hiatus will result in a brain storm leading to much better routing than initially envisioned.

 Surface mount (SMT) technology is all the rage, and is indeed a wonderful innovation.
 However, it is arguable that through-hole components make for a more robust and serviceable downhole circuit board.
 No matter how stubborn a designer might be, it is now practically impossible to escape the use of some SMT components due to cost considerations (some leaded high temperature capacitors can cost over twenty times as much as an SMT version, for instance).
 Hybrid boards with both through-hole and SMT components are common in well logging tools these days.